CptPie/telegram-shipit-bot/README.md

 # Telegram Ship-it Bot
-Simple telegram bot with basic Message and picture sending capabilities.\
+Simple telegram bot with basic messaging and picture sending capabilities.\
 The bot also sends daily at 5:30 am the weather forecast for the provided location (see config.json).

 # Users